-This post begins a 5-part series on our journey from certification to acceptance for our compostable food ware in the
+This post begins a multi-part series on our journey from certification to acceptance for our compostable food ware in the

 BSIbio is a specialist in compostable food ware and packaging.
 We entered the industry ten years ago, pre-2010 Olympics, with the single minded intention to create foodware that would go back to the earth after it was used.

 A few years in the industry and the cracks began to show around us – blended plastics marketed as compostable when they are not adding to the confusion between conventional and compostables (both within the industry and by the consumer), and most importantly – facilities not accepting certified compostable products.
 This is not what we envisioned!

 THE QUESTION: What happens when you create a product designed to solve a problem, and you find out it’s only halfway to its potential due to issues outside your control?